Assistance dogs for adults and children

 To qualify for this tax relief you must provide us with a letter confirming that you have a trained dog.
 The letter must be from the supplier of the dog.
 The supplier must be an organisation accredited by Assistance Dogs Europe (ADEu).

 You will need a statement from the organisation which supplied the dog to accompany your first claim.
+You can upload this document through 'Manage My Record' in myAccount.
 The relief may be granted for every year during which you maintain the dog.

 You should notify us if you no longer own an assistance dog.